jbis95/3040_A2/README.md

 ### Instruction

 #### Step 1: Edit Resume with Markdown
 To write things in Markdown, download a text editor such as [Atom](https://atom.io).
 Atom is light weight, modern and supports many different flavours of Markdown.
+The flavour of choice is GitHub Falvoured Markdown (GFM) because it is what GitHub uses and integrates well with Jekyll.
 To get started using Markdown, go visit this [tutorial](https://www.markdowntutorial.com/) to learn some basic Markdown before continuing.
 In addition, below is a table of useful Markdown features that are frequenly used to write a resume.

 | Feature      | Markdown     | Result   |
 |:-------------:|:-------------:|:---------:|